lavandesh/calculator-behavior-1/Multiplication.md

 Given the calculator is ON

-When I press 'open bracket' and enter 'negative number' and press 'close bracket' and press 'multiply' and again press 'open bracket' and enter another 'negative number' and press 'close bracket' and press 'equals'
+When I press 'open bracket' and enter 'negative number' And press 'close bracket' and press 'multiply'
+And again press 'open bracket' and enter another 'negative number' And press 'close bracket' and press 'equals'

 Then I see multiplication result with positive sign